 Strong passwords include uppercase and lowercase letters, numbers and symbols.
 This increases your protection by making your passwords more difficult for cyber sneaks to crack.
 Security experts recommend that you change your passwords at least every few months, and avoid using variations on previous passwords.
-Do not use the same password for multiple accounts, especially your online banking accounts.
+Do not use the same password for multiple accounts, especially your Digital Banking accounts.

 Stay on top of your account statements.

 Log in and look over your account regularly and frequently.
 Doing this consistently will help you be able to quickly identify and report any charges you didn’t make, and get them corrected in a timely manner without too much hassle.

 If you are the victim of credit card fraud, what should you do?

 If you realize that your credit card information has been used fraudulently, call your credit card company immediately.
 Keep a record of numbers to call for each credit card to report loss or fraud.
 You’ll likely have to sign a statement testifying that you did not make the fraudulent purchases.
 If you suspect fraudulent activity on your Robins Financial account, please contact us immediately to report it.